MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-the-new-workspaces.md

 ---
 # Create the new workspaces in Power BI

-Power BI has introducing a new workspace experience.
+Power BI is introducing a new workspace experience.
 Workspaces are still places to collaborate with colleagues to create collections of dashboards and reports, which you can bundle into *apps* and distribute to your whole organization or to specific people or groups.

 In the new workspaces, you can:

 - Assign workspace roles to user groups: security groups, distribution lists, Office 365 groups, and individuals.
 - Create a workspace in Power BI without creating an Office 365 group.
 - Use more granular workspaces roles for more flexible permissions management in a workspace.
-- Create and distribute an app with its own built-in navigation.

 For more background, see the [new workspaces](service-new-workspaces.md) article.